hongtaoh/ica_authors/README.md

 This project contains my codes to scrape ICA Annaual conference data and also some exploratory codes about ICA journal data from web of science and also openalex.

+## TODO!

+- In `2022-12-08-check-authors-without-only-initials.ipynb`, I found one author without first name.
+I need to remove that paper `10.1111/j.1460-2466.1980.tb02015.x` and the two authors
+- There are 157 authors scattered in 70 papers whose first names are initials only.

 ## Workflow

 This project uses [snakemake](https://github.com/hongtaoh/snakemake-tutorial).